openrs2/openrs2/share/doc/coordinate-system.md

 squares, meaning a single "1" digit needs to be added to or removed from the map's file name to switch between ground level and the corresponding dungeon.

-## Area
+## Build area

-The area represents the 104x104 group of tiles (or 13x13 group of zones) held in the client's memory.
+The build area represents the 104x104 group of tiles (or 13x13 group of zones) held in the client's memory.
 Depending on its settings, the client only retains the player's current level or retains all four levels.

-The area is always zone-aligned.
+The build area is always zone-aligned.
 When the area is initially built, it is centred around the player's current zone.

-When the player is within 16 tiles of the edge of the current area, it is rebuilt.
+When the player is within 16 tiles of the edge of the current build area, it is rebuilt.

 ## Viewport